-Revenue attributable to ResortSuite included in our consolidated statement of operations was \$5.2 million and \$1.3 million for the year ended March 31, 2023 and 2022, respectively.
+Revenue attributable to ResortSuite included in our consolidated statement of operations was \$4.8 million, \$5.2 million, and \$1.3 million for the years ended March 31, 2024, 2023 and 2022, respectively.
 The pro forma impact of the business combination during the two years ended March 31, 2022 was not material to our historical consolidated operating results and is therefore not presented.